 Do your employees feel like the organization’s values are just meaningless words on the walls?
 Or maybe they believe leaders aren’t living out the values.
 Either way, an organization’s values are there are guidelines for behaviors and decisions.

 19. Does our executive team contribute to a positive work culture?

 Are the top leaders in your organization fostering a positive work environment or a negative one?
 With this survey question, you’ll be able to go behind the scenes and find out how well leaders are upholding the organization’s culture.

 20. Do you have fun at work?

 Employees spend so many hours at work.
-Find out if your organization’s culture is worth people waking up every day for.
+Find out if your employees think your organization’s culture is worth waking up every day for.